Trizlet/TinyLife/README.md

 ./tinylife 50 50 250
 ```

-*(Here: 50 rows, 50 columns, 250 ms between generations.)*
+_(Here: 50 rows, 50 columns, 250 ms between generations.)_

 ## 📝 Notes

-* Defaults to a 20 × 20 grid with a 250 ms delay if no arguments are given
+- Defaults to a 20 × 20 grid with a 250 ms delay if no arguments are given
-* Currently, only random grid generation is supported
+- Currently, only random grid generation is supported
-* Requires UTF-8 support in your terminal
-* Just a fun little project. not meant to be fancy!
+- Just a fun little project. not meant to be fancy!